DSpace-Labs/DSpace-rel-demo/PITCHME.md

 ---

 ### Running DSpace

+@ul

-- You need a runtime environment for your code |
+- You need a runtime environment for your code
-- A server with tomcat and a postgres database (linux preferred) |
+- A server with tomcat and a postgres database (linux preferred)
-- Docker or Vagrant containers (for developers) |
+- Docker or Vagrant containers (for developers)
-- Cloud development environment like Codenvy (codenvy.com) |
+- Cloud development environment like Codenvy (codenvy.com)
-  - For this presentation, Codenvy will be used |
+  - For this presentation, Codenvy will be used

+@ulend

 +++